Adrian's KTM1190 R - Cruise Control

 The wiring loom has plugs and sockets that connect well to all the KTM wiring,

-signal from Front Brake, Clutch, Throttle sensor, Back Brake, ABS, Speedo,
+from Front Brake, Clutch, Throttle sensor, Back Brake, ABS, Speedo, Ignition

-Ignition Coil, 12v Power, Earth etc. These leads have to be threaded down the
+Coil, 12v Power, Earth etc. These leads have to be threaded down the right hand

-right hand side of the engine.
-All this is fiddly fortunately McCruise supply
+side of the engine.
+All this is fiddly fortunately McCruise supply plenty of cable

 |There are lots of extra wires behind those white cable ties